File and Image Management

 Bust Cache

-Bust cache allows you to update the URL for CDN content in order to force your storefront to display the latest version of CDN files instead of versions that might be saved in cache.
-You access bust cache using the Bust Cache button available in the Admin General Settings at System > Settings > General Settings.
+Bust cache allows you to update the URL for image files in order to force your storefront to display the latest version instead of those that might be saved in cache.
+Access bust cache in the Admin General Settings at System > Settings > General Settings.

-However, your theme developer must first enable the Bust Cache feature in your theme files before the Bust Cache button has any effect on your CDN files.
+Your theme developer must first enable the Bust Cache feature in your theme files before it has any effect on your CDN files.

 Enable Bust Cache